IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 We're used to this kind of code style.
 It's easy to write until you cannot recognize what's the business logic of the code hidden behind these nested if-else statements that appear throughout the whole codebase.
 Ideally, this situation should never happen because we all agree that the toggles are temporary and should be removed as soon as the switching is finished.
 But as practice shows, stale toggles remain with the codebase much longer than we expect.
 This is especially true for the A/B test toggles that last at least for the period of A/B test which might be long.

-The domain class knows about the ongoing A/B testing process, the rollout of the new functionality and half-ready Prometheus integration.
-Should anyone who tries to understand and change "the logic of presenting the personalized set of cars" know about all this stuff?

 Look a the last if statement.

 {% gist 4ead32f96cef2faf826474133c078134 %}